Aamina Sheikh

 Aamina Sheikh (آمنہ شیخ) is an American-Pakistani actress, songwriter and former fashion model.
-Sheikh has received critical appreciation for her work in the Urdu television series and art films, and is the recipient of four Lux Style Award from nine nominations.
+Sheikh has received critical appreciation for her acting prowess, and has won four Lux Style Awards from nine nominations.

-Born in New York City and raised in Karachi and Riyadh, Sheikh studied video production at the Hampshire College.
-After working as an assistant at the Curious Pictures, she returned to Pakistan and started her career as a fashion model, during which she was a spokesperson for the French brand L'Oreal and received a Lux Style Award for Best Model nomination.
-She then featured as the female lead in the 2008 television film Baarish Mein Deewar and the Geo TV series Dil e Nadan, for which she received the Lux Style Award for Best Emerging Talent.
+Born in New York City and raised in Karachi and Riyadh, Sheikh studied video production at Hampshire College.
+After working as an assistant at Curious Pictures, she returned to Pakistan and started her career as a fashion model, during which she was a spokesperson for the French brand L'Oreal and received a Lux Style Award for Best Model nomination.
+She then featured as the female lead in the 2008 telefilm Baarish Mein Deewar and the Geo TV series Dil e Nadan, for which she received the Lux Style Award for Best Emerging Talent.
 Sheikh had roles in several series, including Daam (2010), Maat (2010), Uraan (2010), Mera Saaein (2010), Main Abdul Qadir Hoon (2010), Mera Saaein 2 (2012), Mirat Ul Uroos (2013) and Jackson Heights (2014).

 Sheikh made her film debut with the 2012 acclaimed social drama Seedlings.
 Her performance in the film garnered critical appreciation and earned her many national and international awards, including the Lux Style Award for Best Film Actress, New York Film Festival Award and SAARC Film Festival Award.
-She achieved further success for the role of Zarnab in the romance Armaan (2013) and subsequently starred in the social drama Josh: Independence Through Unity (2014), a critical and commercial success.
+She achieved further success in the role of Zarnab in the romance Armaan (2013) and subsequently starred in the social drama Josh: Independence Through Unity (2014), a critical and commercial success.
 Sheikh was widely praised for her role and received nominations in the Best Actress category at the Lux Style Awards and the Silent River Film Festival.
 Her greatest commercial success came with the family drama Cake (2018).
-In 2015, she served as one of the committee member of the Pakistani Academy Selection Committee.
+In 2015, she served as one of the committee members of the Pakistani Academy Selection Committee.

-Life and career
+Personal life

+She is an ethnic Sindhi.
+Sheikh married actor Mohib Mirza in Karachi.
+Their wedding was a three-day event taking place from 30 April to 2 May 2005.
+Mirza and Sheikh met on the set of a show which Mirza was hosting and she was directing.
+In an interview given to Jang, Mirza revealed that he had a difficult time convincing Sheikh's father to accept his plans for marriage, and that each meeting with him involved "extensive grilling".

+Mirza and Sheikh have a daughter, Meissa, born in 2015.
+The two announced their separation in 2018 and divorced in 2019.
+Sheikh remarried to a businessman, Omer Farooqi, in August 2020, and the couple gave birth to a son, named Issa, in 2021.

+Career

 After returning to Pakistan, Sheikh landed a job with Geo Television, where she directed and produced the children talk show, called Bachey Man Ke Sachey.
-In 2007, Sheikh made her on-screen debut in Sharjil Baloch and Khalid Ahmed's telefilm, Gurmuch Singh ki Waseeyat.
+In 2007, Sheikh made her on-screen debut in Sharjil Baloch and Khalid Ahmed's telefilm, Gurmuck Singh ki Waseeyat.
 It was based on Saadat Hassan Manto's novel, The Will of Gurmukh Singh.
 She subsequently garnered international recognition as a spokesperson for the French beauty brand L'Oreal.